 And then when you place the order, it doesn’t go through until the store packs the order and calls you.
 Yes calls you, to take the payment.

 We’ve set up e-Commerce systems from scratch.
 It’s bloody hard work.
 And you often have to make compromises just to get the damn thing up and running.

 But this one, clearly still needs a lot of work.

-We’re a little underwhelmed by this but haven’t really seen it in action yet.
+We’re a little underwhelmed by this, but haven’t really seen it in action yet.

-We can’t see too many people jumping on this ship and trading off all that flexibility to save one click.
+But you’ve more flexibility when you run your own shop on a dedicated website.
+You can add features and manage your own code, which will be nigh on impossible via Facebook.
+We can’t see many people jumping on this ship and trading off all that flexibility to save one click.